A Site To Learn More About Meditation And Yoga

 Shavasana , reduce or discontinue medication intake.
 The need for medicines was reduced by one-third in 27 patients (60%); it was not possible to achieve this in 18 patients.
 In the third group, significant improvement occurred in 10 people; the state of the remaining 16 did not change.
 Thus, of the 86 patients in 46 (53%) Practice Shavasana caused improvement.

-See also How did practicing mindfulness help you in your life?
+See also How can mindfulness change someone's life?

 Related articles